OfficeDev/office-scripts-docs/docs/resources/samples/table-of-contents.md

 :::image type="content" source="../../images/table-of-contents-sample.png" alt-text="The table of contents worksheet showing links to the other worksheets.":::

-## Sample Excel file
+## Setup: Sample Excel file

+This workbook contains the data, objects, and formatting expected by the script.

 > [!div class="nextstepaction"]
 > [Download the sample workbook](table-of-contents.xlsx)

-Add the following script and try the sample yourself!

 ## Sample code: Create a workbook table of contents

+Add the following script to the sample workbook and try the sample yourself!

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {